Khushibhansali/Interactive-Lab-Hub/Lab 4/README.md

 **Looks like:**
 **We started out with this [initial prototype](https://drive.google.com/file/d/1oaXo3QvoKQwaQ03WDGpz5IlhfeEvjE5C/view?usp=sharing)**

-However, we immiditately ran into physical errors where the hoop wasn't able to stand up.
+However, we immediately ran into physical errors where the hoop wasn't able to stand up.
 So we created a funnel that would not only support the hoop but also guide the ball.
 This ended up not working though since the ball would get stuck in the funnel.

-So we redid the entire design by designing 3D printed hoops.
+So we redid the entire design by designing 3D-printed hoops.

 <img src="./Images/img8.png" width="400px" height="400px" />